Art school: Indonesia

+Oceania

 Australia

 Art schools in Australia are mostly located within Australian universities as a result of the Dawkins higher education reforms of the late 1980s.
 Prior to the Dawkins reforms, there was a mix of university-based art schools and single-discipline colleges of art.
 Art schools are now represented by the peak body, the Australian Council of University Art and Design Schools (ACUADS), which was founded in 1981 and was originally called the National Council of Heads of Art and Design Schools.
 ACUADS has 30 members: